 The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
-The board of Trustees has formally met times during the year.
-Attendance at the meetings was as follows;
+The board of Trustees has formally met 7 times during the year.

 Attendance during the year at meetings of the Board of Trustees was as follows: